Responses Due By

 Solicitation, Competitive Process, and Iteration Overview

-This challenge will allow for flexibility and scalability for DIU’s Project G.I. effort and will serve the needs of a variety of DoD customers.
+This challenge will allow for flexibility and scalability for DIU’s Project G.I. effort and will serve the needs of a variety of DoW customers.
 DIU intends to execute successive evaluations based on this AoI, with each “iteration” focusing on a specified DRM–with specific mission context, operational constraints, and desired attributes.

 Each iteration will follow a three-phase competitive process: